 Diatoms are microscopic green algae with a glass-like (silica based) shell.

 Diatomaceous earth is made from the fossilized remains of these glassy creatures.
-If you sprinkle a circle of this special “dirt” around your plants being attacked, this will deter the snails and slugs.
+If you sprinkle a circle of this special “dirt” around plants or garden beds being attacked, this will deter the snails and slugs.

 For these pests to crawl over diatomaceous earth, it would be like people walking barefoot over broken glass on the beach… ouch!

 For diatomaceous earth to be effective, however, you will need to reapply it often as it doesn’t work as well after it gets wet.

 #2 – Crushed Egg Shell

 Like diatomaceous earth, crushed egg shell will deter snail and slugs due to its abrasiveness to their soft bodies.

-While egg shells aren’t quite as effective as diatomaceous earth, they have the added benefit of providing calcium and other nutrients to your soil as they break down!
+While egg shells aren’t quite as effective as diatomaceous earth, egg shells have the added benefit of providing calcium and other nutrients to your soil as they break down!
 Plus, water doesn’t affect them as much.

-Also used coffee grounds are recommended as a way to keep slugs and snails out of the garden.
+Also, used coffee grounds are recommended as a way to god rid of slugs and snails out of the garden.

 #3 – Beer Traps

 If you don’t mind killing your garden snails and garden slugs, beer traps are a good option to get rid of these garden pests.

 Dig a hole near the plants that are being attacked by the pests.
 Bury a recycled beer can, plastic container, or glass jar into this hole so the top of the container is flush with the top of the soil.

 Pour cheap beer into this container.
 Snails and slugs are naturally attracted to the scent of beer because it contains yeast but they get disoriented when they drink it.
 This is a very effective snail or slug trap.